sgiulietti/terraform-ansible/README.md

-## Automated provisioning and configuration using Terraform and Ansible
+## Provisioning and configuration using Terraform and Ansible on Digital Ocean

 Prerequisites: Have an account on Digital Ocean cloud provider.